 “Be yourself and the right people will gravitate towards you.”

 “If they didn’t stay, they were never meant to.”

 And today I found myself wondering…Who are we trying to convince?

-Sure, some people are best left in the past.
+And sure, some people are best left in the past.

-So yeah…lost friendships hurt.
+So yeah…lost friendships matter.